 Cherry is Senior Lecturer and Business Ethics and Corporate Social Responsibility Research Group Lead.
 Her research interests include business and law pedagogies.

 Gurjeet is an active and experienced PhD supervisor in the area of Quantitative Studies applied in the domain of Finance, Business and Economics and has published in a wide range of subject areas.

-Dr Valerio Ficcadenti is Senior Lecturer in the Department of Management Marketing and People, School of Business.
+Dr Valerio Ficcadenti is Senior Lecturer in the Department of Management Marketing and People, LSBU Business School.
 He specialises in Text Mining applications for Financial and Political purposes.

 An expert in long-term brand loyalty, Charles has 15+years' industry experience (marketing director and managing director levels) working on innovation, brand management, franchising and copywriting in luxury food, pharmaceuticals and retail.
 PhD supervisor.